timclifford/drutiny/README.md

 ## Usage

-Drutiny is a command line tool that can be called from the composer vendor bin directory
+Drutiny is a command line tool that can be called from the composer vendor bin directory:

 ```
 ./vendor/bin/drutiny
 ```
+(Substitute `./bin/drutiny` if using Drutiny as a standalone tool.)

 ### Finding policies available to run